 Initially a big proportion of the payments you make go into covering the interest rate which is quite high initially: for example, 5% interest on a $50,000 loan equals $208.33 during the first month of repaying your loan but it only equals $117.09 by the beginning of year 5 of repaying a 10-year loan.
 Hence initially only a small portion of your payments cover the principal.
 The more you move towards the maturity date the more your payments will pay for the principal.
 This is why it is usually riskier to fall back on payments in the first years of a long-term loan rather than to have such issues further in the loan term.

-This is a simple loan calculator which is a good starting point in estimating the pay back amounts and total interest that you can expect to accrue on a loan if you are able to follow the payment schedule but is by no means the end of such a process.
+This is a simple software which is a good starting point in estimating the pay back amounts and total interest that you can expect to accrue on a loan if you are able to follow the payment schedule but is by no means the end of such a process.
 Crucially, its accuracy depends on the accuracy of your input which is a prognosis in itself and thus carries uncertainty and risk.
 You should always consult a qualified professional when making important financial decisions and long-term agreements, such as long-term mortgages, education loans, car loans, etc. Use the information provided by the calculator critically and at your own risk.

 Cite this calculator & page